-Reprogramming cells to fight diabetesFebruary 22nd, 2013 in Medical research
+Reprogramming cells to fight diabetesFebruary 22, 2013 in Medicine & Health / Medical research

 For years researchers have been searching for a way to treat diabetics by reactivating their insulin-producing beta cells, with limited success.
 The "reprogramming" of related alpha cells into beta cells may one day offer a novel and complementary approach for treating type 2 diabetes.
 Treating human and mouse cells with compounds that modify cell nuclear material called chromatin induced the expression of beta cell genes in alpha cells, according to a new study that appears online in the Journal of Clinical Investigation.